kronius12/DU-screen-linesbox/README.md

 This creates a column of text and images on a screen inside a box.
 Each line has text of a single style, an image, or both.
 Successive calls to writeTextArea() will create text boxes at specified positions and sizes.

-At its simplest, the user need only provide text strings in a table.

 You're welcome to use freely.
 Donations in quanta (in-game currency) to Kronius.